PE Subject Leader: Mr Barron

 - All pupils in Year 6 have camped on the school field.

-- Year 6 pupils organise and lead lunchtime activities for all pupils.
+- Year 6 pupils organise and lead lunchtime activities for all pupils, this includes providing a variety of play equipment to KS2 pupils.

 - Pupils in Year 5&6 have represented the school at a cross-country championship.